alanarvelo/DHackathon/README.md

 ### Deployment to external networks

 The platform can be deployed to Rinkeby, Ropsten, other testnets, as well as to ethereum's Mainnet.
-In fact, it already has, see the deployed addresses [here](./deployed_addresses.txt").
+In fact, it already has, see the deployed addresses [here](./deployed_addresses.txt).

-To deploy it yourself create a file called `ENV_VARS.env.json` and add your [Infura](https://infura.io/) provider for the network you want to deploy and mnemonic information as follows.
+To deploy it yourself create a file called `.env` and add your [Infura](https://infura.io/) api key (or project id) and mnemonic as follows.

 ```
-{
-  "MNEMONIC":"",
-  "RINKEBY_INFURA_PROVIDER":"",
-  "ROPSTEN_INFURA_PROVIDER":"",
-  "MAINNET_PROVIDER":""
-}
+MNEMONIC=
+INFURA_API_KEY=
 ```
-**Important:**  the file must have the extension `.env.json` so it is ignored by `.gitignore`, thus preventing you from accidentally disclosing your mnemonic and thus your private keys.
-If you are not interested on deploying to a particular network, you can leave its provider value as an empty string (`""`).
+**Important:**  the file must have the extension be simply called `.env` so it is ignored by `.gitignore` preventing you from accidentally disclosing your mnemonic and thus your private keys.
+No need to use quotes to denote strings in for the values.

 To deploy to testnets or mainnet, run: